 2014 Award of Merit Recipient – Bob Jeffery

 Robert "Bob" Jeffery is no stranger to Midland Town Hall, having served the people of Midland on Town Council for 34 years.

 Bob, also known as the Senator, was first elected in 1981.
-He served the people of Midland on Town Council as a Ward 2 Councilor until 2014.
-During his tenure on Council, Bob was elected an amazing ten times and served under 6 different mayors, including two at this table; Councilor and former Mayor George McDonald and Mayor Gord McKay.
+He served the people of Midland on Town Council as a Ward 2 Councillor until 2014.
+During his tenure on Council, Bob was elected an amazing ten times and served under 6 different mayors, including two at this table; Councillor and former Mayor George McDonald and Mayor Gord McKay.